Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-- I will be a Math Fellow at the University of California, Riverside, mentored by Professor <a href="https://sites.google.com/view/tomgannon/home">Tom Gannon</a>, starting in Fall 2026.
+- I'm a Math Fellow at the University of California, Riverside, mentored by Professor <a href="https://sites.google.com/view/tomgannon/home">Tom Gannon</a>.
 I received my Ph.D. from the University of Pittsburgh in 2026, under the guidance of Professor <a href="https://www.mathematics.pitt.edu/people/roman-fedorov">Roman Fedorov</a>.

 - My research focuses on algebraic geometry and representation theory.
 More specifically, I am interested in moduli stacks of Higgs bundles and bundles with connections, character varieties, and moduli spaces of quiver representations.
 Recently, I have also been interested in invariant D-modules.
 ### Upcoming Event: